Aurele-B/Cellects/UserManual.md

 In addition, we discourage the use of this option if the growth substrate has the same opacity everywhere (i.e. if it does not differ between the starting region and the growth region).

+### Prevent fast growth near periphery
+During video analysis, the borders of the arena may create wrong detection.
+Remove the detection of the specimen(s) that move too fast near periphery (if checked).
+Do not change the detection (if unchecked).

 ### Connect distant shapes
 Only apply this algorithm when there is a large light intensity variation within the specimen and